hazelcast/hazelcast-jet/site/docs/api/serialization.md

 }
 ```

-#### Registering serializer for the job

-One way of registering a custom serializer is to do that on a job
-level.
-Assuming both, value and serializer classes are already added to
-the [classpath](submitting-jobs.md), you can simply:
+## Register a Serializer for a Single Jet Job

+You can register a serializer in a Jet job's configuration object:

 ```java
 new JobConfig()
     .registerSerializer(Person.class, PersonSerializer.class)
 ```

-Such serializer is scoped - the type id does not have to be globally
+Such a serializer is scoped &mdash; its type ID doesn't clash with the
-unique, it is enough if it is distinct for the given job - and is used
+same type ID in another Jet job.
+However, if you also use the serializer
+hook to register a global serializer on the Jet cluster, a job-local ID
+would clash with it.
+The job-local serializer takes precedence, but it
+is best to avoid such clashes due to the potential for surprising
+behavior and hard-to-diagnose bugs.

-to serialize objects between distributed edges & to/from snapshots.
+Jet uses the job-local serializer to serialize the objects as they
-Moreover, it has precedence over any cluster serializer - if `Person`
-have serializers registered on both levels, cluster and job, the latter
-will be chosen for given job.
-However, registering serializers for same
-type or using same ids on job and cluster level might lead to unexpected
-behavior and should be avoided.
+travel through the Jet pipeline (over distributed DAG edges) and get
+saved to snapshots.

-Job-level serializers can also be used with IMDG
+Job-level serializers can also be used with IMDG [sources and
-[sources and sinks](sources-sinks.md).
-Currently supported is writing and
-reading from local `Observable`s, `List`s, `Map`s & `Cache`s.
-We are
+sinks](sources-sinks.md).
+You can read from/write to a local
-working on adding the possibility to query (read with user defined
+`Observable`, `IList`, `IMap` or `ICache`.
+We are working on adding the
+ability to read from an `IMap` using a user-defined predicate and
-predicates & projections) & update `Map`s as well as read from
+projections, update an `IMap`, and read from `EventJournal`.
-`EventJournal`.

-#### Registering serializer on cluster

-Another way of registering a serializer is to do that upfront on a
-cluster level.
-The best way to do this is to create a `SerializerHook`:
+## Register a Serializer with the Jet Cluster

+You can register a serializer with the Jet cluster, before starting it.
+For that you need a `SerializerHook`:

 ```java
 class PersonSerializerHook implements SerializerHook<Person> {